Eddie Illingworth: No ball for throwing

-Career end
+Later career

 Illingworth played in two further matches, but only took two wickets.
 In the following match against Western Australia at the Melbourne Cricket Ground, he took 1/56, taking the wicket of Test player Keith Slater as Western Australia made 455.
 He made 10 as Victoria responded with 318, before bowling two overs for the concession of two runs as Western Australia reached 3/72 when time ran out.

 Illingworth's final match was against Queensland in December 1964.
 He took 0/34 as Queensland batted first and made 270.
 After scoring seven of his team's 341, he took 1/86 as Queensland declared at 5/332.
 Chasing 261 for victory, Illingworth made four as his team lost by 40 runs.
 Illingworth ended his career with 15 wickets at an average of 27.60, and 155 runs at 17.22.
 The state selectors were reluctant to pick him for Victoria because of the throwing allegations that surrounded him.

 Illingworth returned to district cricket and played another 13 seasons with Fitzroy until finishing his career after the 1977-78 season, having played 233 matches.
 He took 599 wickets at 18.60 for Fitzroy, placing him eighth on the all-time wicket-takers list in Victorian Premier Cricket.
-His best bowling figures in an innings was 8/18 and he took five wickets in an innings 26 times, and ten wickets in a match three times.
+His best bowling figures in an innings were 8/18 and he took five wickets in an innings 26 times, and ten wickets in a match three times.
 He also amassed 2666 runs at 14.03 and took 91 catches.
 He was part of two premierships in his career, with Fitzroy winning in 1960-61 and 1966-67.
 Illingworth was voted the club champion three times, winning the Arthur Liddicut Medal in 1972-73, 1973-74 and 1976-77.
-He is an honorary life member of the club.
+He was an honorary life member of the club.

 From 1970-71 to 1977-78, Illingworth served as Fitzroy's delegate on the Victorian Cricket Association's board of directors.

+Death

+Illingworth died in Melbourne on 7 March 2026, at the age of 87.